ats-tandjoeng7/MechaCar_Statistical_Analysis/README.md

   - The null hypothesis (H<sub>0</sub>) was defined based on the average combined city/highway fuel efficiency that was published by the U.S. Environmental Protection Agency, either **30.70** for All-Wheel Drive drivetrain or **34.62** for Front-Wheel Drive drivetrain.
 These values could be derived by running the following code snippet or by analyzing specific graphical visualizations (Fig. 7).
   - The alternative hypothesis (H<sub>A</sub>) would require p-value to be &leq; 0.05.
 - What statistical test would you use to test the hypothesis?
 And why?
   - T-test, ANOVA test, and graphical visualizations, such as boxplots and probability density function (PDF).
-Fig. 7 illustrated some possible analytics and visualizations that would be useful when comparing the performance of MechaCar's *mpg* vs the competitors' *mpg*.
+Fig. 7 illustrates some possible analytics and visualizations that would be useful when comparing the performance of MechaCar's *mpg* vs the competitors' *mpg*.
 - What data is needed to run the statistical test?
   - As for One Sample t-test, I compared the performance of MechaCar's *mpg* with the mean of the standard combined city/highway *mpg*.
   - As for ANOVA test and graphical visualizations, unlike *drive* data in the fuel economy dataset, I had to use R's `factor()` function to first convert the continuous *AWD* data from [MechaCar_mpg.csv](./Resources/MechaCar_mpg.csv) to a discrete data type before we could perform test and visualizations on several drivetrains.